sav-che/TL-2/Authors/Ebeling, (Rudolf) Max {std. Ebeling}.md

-> [!cite] BHL link: this entry starts at [page 246](https://www.biodiversitylibrary.org/item/103835#page/256/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 246](https://www.biodiversitylibrary.org/page/33260234) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Ebeling, \[Rudolf\] Max (1860-?), German botanist, born 9 Feb 1860 at Rathenow, stayed six years at the "Döbbelin'schen höheren Knabenschule" at Berlin, later at the gymnasium ("Realgymnasium") until 1880, on military service 1880-1881, studied chemistry and other natural sciences until 1884 at the Berlin University. (*Ebeling*).
+Ebeling, \[Rudolf\] Max (1860-?), German botanist, born 9 Feb 1860 at Rathenow, stayed six years at the "Döbbelin'schen höheren Knabenschule" at Berlin, later at the gymnasium ("Realgymnasium") until 1880, on military service 1880-1881, studied chemistry and other natural sciences until 1884 at the Berlin University.
+**Abbreviated name**: *Ebeling*

 #### Herbarium and types